karim-mohamedd/DevOps-python-projects/README.md

-Here is a **clean, simple, professional** README for your **Python DevSecOps Projects** repository.
-It doesn’t go into too much detail (because each project will have its own README).
-It also includes your contribution with your friend **Ahmed Abdelhakim (ahmedabdelhakim13)**.

----

 # 🛡️ Python Projects for DevSecOps

 This repository contains a collection of Python projects focused on **DevOps**, **Security**, and **Automation** practices.